daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     - Primavera
     - AlbumMBid

-15. On Document "*GoodsPurchaseRequest*", navigate to tab *"[Entity References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for .NET assembly System.Net.Http
+15. On Commitment "*GoodsPurchaseRequest*", navigate to tab *"[Entity References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for .NET assembly System.Net.Http

 16. Navigate to tab *"[Entity Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define an *"Action"* behaviour to be executed when attribute _resource is changed.
 This behaviour will be used to retrieve from LastFM API a unique album identifier.